Getting started (Windows)

 → Check Private networks and click Allow access

-Your iPhone discovers Grip over your local Wi-Fi network.
-Without this rule, your phone won't be able to find your computer.
+Your phone or tablet discovers Grip over your local Wi-Fi network.
+Without this rule, your phone or tablet won't be able to find your computer.

 2